visidata/visidata.org/site/blog/2022/connect-visidata-to-sql-databases-with-vdsql.md

 If you’ve used VisiData, you know it’s a super powerful tool for loading, parsing, and exploring tabular data.

-Well, today we’re introducing **vdsql**, a fork of VisiData that you can connect *directly to your live databases* — pretty much any database that speaks SQL!
+Well, today we’re introducing **vdsql**, a plugin for VisiData that you can connect *directly to your live databases* — pretty much any database that speaks SQL!

 - BigQuery
 - ClickHouse